 After a week at Kata Beach on Phuket, I wanted to check out a quieter area and maybe find a wave to surf in the off season.
 Google searches like “low key beaches Phuket” and “off-season surfing Phuket”, led me to a terrific spot.

-Compared to the big party spots like Pa Tong, Kamala Beach is a more mature, low key and absolutely gorgeous beach town with reasonably priced beach side hotels, Airbnb apartments, bars and restaurants.
+Compared to the big party spots like Pa Tong, Kamala Beach is a more mature, low key and absolutely gorgeous beach town with reasonably priced beach side hotels, boutique hotels in Bangkok, Airbnb apartments, bars and restaurants.

 I had to get from Kata to Kamala and I had a feeling the taxi drivers I talked to were trying to gouge me.